schnoddelbotz/amtc/README.md

 * allows mass-powerups/downs/... using a custom delay
 * lightweight C application, only depends on libcurl and pthreads
 * currently builds fine on linux and OSX (and windows via cygwin)
-* allows quick and comfortable mass-power control via shell and...
+* allows quick and comfortable mass-power control via shell (works!) and...
-* comes with a web interface for GUI-based powermanagement (work in progress...) and also...
+* comes with a web interface for GUI-based
+  * power-live-monitoring (works)
+  * including OS tcp port probing/detection (undone)
+  * power/OS-monitoring logging with graphing (undone)
+  * remote-management (working on it)
-* provides flexible and robust scheduled power management (simply using cron)
+* acts as a tool for flexible and robust scheduled remote power management

+The [amtc wiki](https://github.com/schnoddelbotz/amtc/wiki) features more details.

 usage
 =====